 Mergers and Acquisitions

-In early 2015, the company agreed to buy Knights Apparel, a leading retail seller of licensed collegiate logo apparel, to enrich its own Gear for Sports licensed collegiate apparel business.
+In 2015, the company bought Knights Apparel, a leading retailer of licensed collegiate logo apparel, to enrich its own Gear for Sports licensed collegiate apparel business.

 HanesBrands traveled across the Atlantic to acquire DBApparel, a maker of intimate apparel, hosiery, and underwear in Europe, for €400 million ($528 million) in late 2014.
 DBApparel's brands include DIM, Playtex, and Wonderbra.